Rs. 152 cr. unearthed in 3 days; two Karnataka officials suspended

 The police did the ‘panchanama’ but did not register a case, Mr. Anthony said.

 Sources in the Income Tax Department said that the youth were part of a money exchange network that has been operating in the coastal towns since November 8.
 The network operated in two layers, the official explained, adding that while the big operator took a 25 per cent cut from those wishing to convert their demonetised currency to new ones, he would sub-contract the work of getting legal currency to his associates.
 “The big operators pay Rs.
 2,000 for every Rs.
-24,000 being withdrawn in legal tender,” the official said.
+24,000 being withdrawn in legal tender,” the official said. - Karnataka Bureau

-Chikkamagaluru Police on Friday seized Rs.
-46 lakh in currency notes of Rs.2,000 denomination from two people in Jayanagar town.
-The police have taken the duo Kiran and Kumar into custody.

-The duo were transporting the cash in a car.
-They had no explanation for the cash.
-The police have seized the car.
-It is said that the car belongs to a businessman in Hassan.